A nationally noteworthy travel experience-and a travel story-is as close as the Boone Area High Country of North Carolina.

 -Appalachian Spring!
 2016 isn't far away ...
 Even Aaron Copland's symphony doesn't do justice to the season.
 In the Boone Area, a truly world-class bloom erupts for months as spring climbs slowly up the mountainsides in lime green buds and blooming wildflowers.
 Look down on it all from the Mile-High Swinging Bridge or the Blue Ridge Parkway's iconic Linn Cove Viaduct.
 The Parkway is the most visited unit of the national park system-in part because spring is so mesmerizing.
 Check our complete guide to the high road.

 -Get carried aloft by culture: Art and entertainment events are a staple of the High Country calendar.
-An Appalachian Summer Festivalfeatured world-class events into August, and Appalachian State's Performing Arts Series carries culture into winter.
-And don't forget Boone's fabulous First Friday Art Crawl, each first Friday, year round.
-This is a fun, happening Friday..
+An Appalachian Summer Festival featured world-class events into August, and Appalachian State's Performing Arts Series carries culture into winter.
+And don't forget Boone's fabulous First Friday Art Crawl, on the first Friday of each month, year-round.

 -Spectacular Spas: Visit our spas and wellness page to see why Travel & Leisure singled out the Boone Area for international spa significance.